-Abstract: Governments often outsource services to third parties and subsequently monitor them to deter wasteful spending, but monitoring can be costly.
-This paper studies monitoring in Medicare, where the provision of unnecessary healthcare is a major source of waste.
-Using novel administrative data on Medicare's largest monitoring program, I study monitoring aimed at detecting and reclaiming Medicare payments for unnecessary hospital admissions.
-Exploiting plausibly exogenous variation in monitoring intensity across hospitals and across patients, I find that hospitals respond to monitoring by reducing unnecessary admissions, but incur substantial compliance costs to do so.
-I find no evidence that the marginal patient denied admission is harmed, suggesting that hospitals fine-tune their response to target unnecessary admissions.
-But in doing so, hospitals' compliance costs increase and they adopt technology to identify unnecessary care.
-For every \$1,000 in savings to Medicare from monitoring, hospitals incur \$216 in compliance costs.
-But despite the compliance costs, I find that increased monitoring improves welfare because of the substantial government savings and lack of patient harm.
+Abstract: Governments often outsource the provision of goods and services, and then set up mechanisms to deter wasteful spending.
+However, this monitoring of third parties can also be costly.
+In this paper, I use novel administrative data to study the largest monitoring program aimed at detecting and reclaiming Medicare payments for unnecessary hospital admissions.
+I exploit plausibly exogenous variation in the intensity of monitoring across hospitals and across patients, and find that hospitals respond to it by reducing admissions.
+I find no evidence that the marginal patient denied admission is harmed, suggesting that hospitals fine-tune their response to target unnecessary care.
+But in doing so, hospitals incur compliance costs and adopt technology specifically for identifying unnecessary care.
+For every \$1,000 in savings to Medicare, hospitals incur \$216 in compliance costs.
+My welfare calculations imply that in spite of the costs, increasing monitoring improves welfare.

-Regulated Revenues and Firm Behavior: Evidence from a Medicare Overhaul (submitted)
+Regulated Revenues and Hospital Behavior: Evidence from a Medicare Overhaul (submitted)